-They're tired of carrying a version of themselves that looks faithful at church, dependable at work, and fine at home while something underneath feels guarded, thin, or divided.
-They know how to answer questions without really answering them.
-They know how to keep moving.
-But they don't feel free.
+A lot of men are tired.
+Not only because life is busy, but because we're carrying a version of ourselves that looks faithful at church, work, and home while something underneath feels guarded, thin, or divided.
+We know how to answer questions without really answering them.
+We know how to keep moving, yet we don't feel free.

 So what does True Men Rising mean?

 It means this: True Men Rising is not a call to become louder, tougher, or more impressive.
-It's a call to stop pretending, receive your identity in Christ, and rise into truth, brotherhood, responsibility, and restoration.
-A true man is not self-made.
-He is remade through Christ.
+It's a call to stop pretending, receive our identity in Christ, and rise into truth, brotherhood, responsibility, and restoration.
+A true man is not self-made; he is remade through Christ.

-That matters because the name isn't built on image.
-It's built on new life.
-Rising begins where a man stops defending a false self and starts living from what is true in Christ.
+That matters because in Christ, we're built on new life.
+Rising begins when we stop defending a false self and starts living from what is true in Christ.

 Why so many men are tired of pretending

-A lot of men have been offered two bad options.
+A lot of us have been offered two bad options.

 One is performance.
-Be strong in a way that never looks needy.
-Be decisive in a way that never admits weakness.
-Be “the man” in a way that keeps everybody at a distance.
+We show strength in a way that never looks needy.
+Make decisions without admitting weakness.
+Be “the man” while keeping everybody at a distance.

 The other is drift.
-Keep things vague.
-Delay the hard conversation.
-Carry private compromise quietly.
-Tell yourself you'll deal with it later, once life calms down.
+By keeping things vague, we can delay the hard conversation.
+We carry private compromise quietly and tell ourselves we'll "deal with it later," once life calms down.

-Performance makes manhood feel like a costume.
-Drift makes compromise feel comfortable.
-One man becomes polished and hard to know.
-Another becomes passive and hard to trust.
-Sometimes the same man becomes both.
+Performance makes manhood feel like a costume and drift makes compromise feel comfortable.
+We become polished and hard to know, or we become passive and hard to trust.
+Sometimes we become both.

 What “true men” doesn't mean